Paisseon/paisseon/README.md

 ### About Me
 Amateur iOS tweak developer who reaaaallllyyy loves Emilia.
-You're probably here because of Satella or CyDown++, or if the smoothbrains on r/jb are trying to mock me again for... *reads notes*... copying a copy of a copy of an idea.
+You're probably here because of Satella.
 Intellectual property is fake btw, seize the digital means of production 🏴‍☠️

-Note to the aforementioned smoothbrains: I am not anti-developer, I just believe fervently that people deserve equal right to software.
-Oh, and I'm not a Litten alt either, she is 100x better than I could ever be.

 ![Everything I speak in red is the truth](https://lingtalfi.com/services/pngtext?color=cc0000&size=12&text=All%20my%20tweaks%20will%20have%20many%20bugs,%20with%20certainty.)